 Question Answer Marks 5(a) Explain one type of non-adherence to medical advice.
 Award 1 mark for a basic explanation of the term/concept.
 Award 2 marks for a detailed explanation of the term/concept.
 For example: Failure to follow treatment (1) - this can be either failure to take medication (1) or failure to carry out behavioural changes requested by the practitioner such as stopping smoking, exercise, etc. (1) OR Failure to attend medical appointments (1) - missed appointment (1) or not making a follow up appointment (1).
 Other appropriate responses should also be credited.
 2 5(b) Yokley and Glenwick (1984) used six groups with different motivational conditions to compare adherence to medical advice for child immunisation.
 Describe two of these conditions.
 Award 1-2 marks for a basic answer with some understanding of the topic area.
 Detailed description of one condition or less detail of two conditions (e.g. just naming them) Award 3-4 marks for a detailed answer with clear understanding of the topic area.
 Detailed description of two of the conditions.
-For three marks it may be detail for one of the conditions and less detail for the other (e.g. just naming tit) For example: Participants were assigned to one of six groups: General prompt group (195 participants) - general inoculation information and a prompt to get their child inoculated following Specific prompt group (180 participants) - client specific inoculation information sent and told inoculations would be free.
-Increased access group (185 participants) - also received a specific prompt and told about special extra clinic opening times.
-Monetary incentive group (189 participants) - received specific prompt and told about special extra clinic opening times.
+For three marks it may be detail for one of the conditions and less detail for the other (e.g. just naming it) For example: Participants were assigned to one of six groups: 1.
+General prompt group (195 participants) - general inoculation information and a prompt to get their child inoculated following 2.
+Specific prompt group (190 participants) - client specific inoculation information sent and told inoculations would be free.
+3. Increased access group (185 participants) - also received a specific prompt and told about special extra clinic opening times.
+4. Monetary incentive group (183 participants) - received specific prompt and told there would be cash prizes (via a lottery) if they had their child inoculated 5.
 Contact control group (189 participants) - received telephone contact requesting basic information.
-No contact group (191 participants) - no contact made with these families for the entire study.
-4 Other appropriate responses should also be credited.
+6. No contact group (191 participants) - no contact made with these families for the entire study.
+Other appropriate responses should also be credited.
+4